This essay serves as the foreword to Implementing U.S. Health Care Reform, a symposium held in 1993.

 The new system will provide the right to health care to all citizens and lawful residents of the United States, all of whom will receive health security cards, transferable to any area of the country.
 The card would also guarantee access to health care independent of employment or other eligibility criteria.
 Therefore, the new system will address the American public's concern for long-term security in health care--coverage would be portable and move with the individual if he or she changed jobs or lived in another part of the country.

 Scholarly Commons Citation

 Gostin, Lawrence O., "Foreword: Health Care Reform in the United States—The Presidential Task Force" (1993).
 Georgetown Law Faculty Publications and Other Works.
-Paper 758.
+758.